ABCC6 Deficiency

 Elasticum

 Pseudoxanthoma Elasticum (PXE) is a slow-progressing calcification disorder which affects connective tissue clinically affecting the skin, eyes, and cardiovascular system.
 Low levels of PPi lead to symptoms accumulating over time such as calcium deposited in the tissue, which can lead to skin lesions, retinal abnormalities, and vascular calcification.
-In addition, low levels of adenosine leads to neointimal proliferation, adding to cardiovascular complications.
+In addition, low levels of adenosine lead to intimal proliferation, adding to cardiovascular complications.

 Disease Prevalence